Sarah Calvert: Career

 On 3 August, she became the British 1500 metres champion, after she won the event at the 2025 UK Athletics Championships in Birmingham in 4:16.27 finishing ahead of Laura Muir.
 A surprise victory, the win was described as "unbelievable, the story of the weekend, a fairytale" during the BBC Sport live commentary.
 On 9 August 2025, she lowered her personal best for the 1500 metres to 4:04.33 as she finished fourth at the World Athletics Continental Tour bronze meeting in Oordegem, Belgium.
 Also in August, she placed third at the Monument Mile in Stirling.

+On 24 January 2026, she ran 1500 metres in an indoor personal best of 4:12.16 at the New Balance Indoor Grand Prix in Boston.
+In May, she won the 800m in 2:01.90 at The Belfast Classic.
+That month, she also won over 1500 m in Rehlingen, Germany ahead of Ethiopia’s Samrawit Mulugeta and fellow Scot Jemma Reekie before placing second in the 1500 metres at the Trond Mohn Games in Bergen, behind Adele Gay of France.
+In June, she retained her national title in the final of the 1500 metres at the 2026 UK Championships, pulling clear in a sprint finish to run 4:07.82.

+Calvert was named in the Scottish team for the 2026 Commonwealth Games in Glasgow, qualifying for the final of the mile run and placing seventh overall.
+On 9 August, she improved her personal best time for the 1500 m to 4:02:25 at the British Milers Club Grand Prix at St Mary's University, Twickenham.
+She wore her first Great Britain senior vest at the 2026 World Athletics Road Running Championships on 19 September, placing 27th overall in the mile run.